 Alternatively, if you don’t have one already, you can publish an all-in-one Arizona labor law poster that includes details of this in addition to other areas of employee’s rights that require notices like Workers’ Compensation, Notice of Unemployment Insurance, Minimum Wage, Safety & Health Protection under OSHA, etc.

-Arizona Sick Leave Requirements
+Arizona Sick Time Requirements

 Sick Time Requirements by Employee SizeAll-sized employers need to comply with the legislation, the only item in question for your company is how much sick time is required to provide?
 And the amount of sick time that employees have the right to attain or accrue is based on the size of your organization: